Single Cell & Spatial Omics Core

 Equipment

-Service Content & Workflow (Single-cell Omics)
+Service Content & Workflow (Single-cell Omics I: 10X Genomics 3')

 Workflow Overview